-The East Bull Lake Intrusive Suite is located northeast of the Township of The North Shore, and consists of a series of east-northeast-trending, elongated gabbro-anorthosite intrusions that were emplaced into Archean metavolcanic and metaplutonic rocks of the Superior Province during the Early Proterozoic approximately 2.490-2.470 billion years ago (Easton et al., 2004).
+The East Bull Lake Intrusive Suite is located east of the City of Elliot Lake, and consists of a series of east-northeast-trending, elongated gabbro-anorthosite intrusions that were emplaced into Archean metavolcanic and metaplutonic rocks of the Superior Province during the Early Proterozoic approximately 2.490-2.470 billion years ago (Easton et al., 2004).
 These are shown as mafic and ultramafic intrusive rocks in Figure 3.2.
-The East Bull Lake Intrusive Suite comprises three intrusions: 1) the East Bull Lake Intrusion, which includes the East Bull Lake Pluton and the intrusions to the north of the pluton, 2) the Agnew Lake Intrusion, and 3) the May Township Intrusion, located near Highway 17 about 20 km east of the Township of The North Shore, which is a thin sheet-like intrusion near the contact between Archean granitic rocks and the Huronian Supergroup.
+The East Bull Lake Intrusive Suite comprises three intrusions: 1) the East Bull Lake Intrusion, which includes the East Bull Lake Pluton and the intrusions to the north of the pluton, 2) the Agnew Lake Intrusion, and 3) the May Township Intrusion, located near Highway 17 east of the Town of Spanish, which is a thin sheet-like intrusion near the contact between Archean granitic rocks and the Huronian Supergroup.

-The elliptical East Bull Lake Pluton, about 25 km north-northeast of the Township of The North Shore, has surface dimensions of at least 13.5 km east to west and a maximum north-south extent of 3.5 km (Figure 3.2), and is about 780 m thick in its central part (McCrank et al., 1989).
+The elliptical East Bull Lake Pluton, about 15 km east of the City of Elliot Lake, has surface dimensions of at least 13.5 km east to west and a maximum north-south extent of 3.5 km (Figure 3.2), and is about 780 m thick in its central part (McCrank et al., 1989).
 The pluton was divided into several large composite rock units distinguishable by variations in mineral composition, texture, and style of internal layering (McCrank et al., 1982; Ejeckam et al., 1985).
 Within the composite units, mineralogical grading produced layers that grade from gabbro to leucogabbro, rhythmic layers that grade upwards from clinopyroxenite and gabbro to anorthosite layers and thin, centimetre-size laminations of clinopyroxenite in gabbroic rock (McCrank et al., 1989).

-The main mass of the Agnew Lake Intrusion is located about 35 km east-northeast of the Township of The North Shore.
-It is similar in age and size to the East Bull Lake Intrusion, with an estimated age of 2.491 billion years, a thickness of 1,000 to 2,100 m, and an area of 43 km (Easton et al., 2004).
-The

-Agnew Lake Intrusion is linked to the East Bull Lake Pluton intrusion, on its northwest side, by the Streich dyke, a 200 to 300 m wide composite body with a strike length of approximately 10 km (not shown on Figure 3.2).
+The main mass of the Agnew Lake Intrusion is located about 35 km east of the City of Elliot Lake.
+It is similar in age and size to the East Bull Lake Intrusion, with an estimated age of 2.491 billion years, a thickness of 1,000 to 2,100 m, and an area of 43 km2 (Easton et al., 2004).
+The Agnew Lake Intrusion is linked to the East Bull Lake Pluton Intrusion, on its northwest side, by the Streich dyke, a 200 to 300 m wide composite body with a strike length of approximately 10 km (not shown on Figure 3.2).
 There is an abundance of felsic dykes intruding older granitic basement rock, particularly where mafic dykes are abundant near the intrusion contact.
-The east margin of the Agnew Lake Intrusion is in fault contact with, or is apparently unconformably overlain by the Huronian Supergroup.
+The east margin of the Agnew Lake Intrusion is in fault contact with, or is apparently unconformably overlain by the Huronian Supergroup (the Huronian Supergroup is discussed below).
 The primary axis of the Agnew Lake Intrusion is east-west, similarly to the East Bull Lake Intrusion, and is thought to reflect the orientation of the rift structure that permitted magma intrusion (Easton et al., 2004).